Help with Funeral Costs

 Timing

-Before we can bring a loved one into our care for a Subsidised Funeral, the necessary funds need to be in place.
+Before we can bring a loved one into our care for Funeral Cost Support, the necessary funds need to be in place.
 The time they may remain in the care of a hospital, the Coroner, or an aged care home can vary — some can wait a few hours, others a few days, or even longer.
 Each setting is different, so it’s wise to gently ask what time may be allowed.

 How to Request Support